annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

     ![](images/wizard-image-20.png)

-1. From the Element Tree, create an Input Parameter by right-clicking on your screen, and from the drop-down, select **Add Input Parameter**.
+1. From the Element tree, create an Input Parameter by right-clicking on your screen, and from the drop-down, select **Add Input Parameter**.

     The input parameter controls which Wizard step is shown to the user.